isomerpages/govtech-corp/media/events/_posts/2024-10-02-post-Singapore AI CTF (26 Oct 2024).md

 will receive tote bag each, second team referred will receive Jaga coin each</p>
 <p>4.
 Goodies are subject to change depending on availability and will be
-on first come first serve basis.</p>
+on first come first-served basis.</p>
 </div>
 </details>
 </div>